 If you would like more information on your rights, have a look at our Rights Booklet

-If you cannot get a straight answer, the best approach might be to email reception and put your case managers name in the subject line.
+If you cannot get a straight answer, the best approach might be to email reception and put your case manager’s name in the subject line.
+Alternatively you can provide them with a hard copy letter.

-The following issues are covered (click to download):
+The following issues are covered (click on a template to download as a word document):

 - Payslip Issue